easyquery/OtherSamples/eqs/js/README.md

  * [NET Core](http://dot.net) version 2.1 or higher.
 Please note: you will need .NET Core only to run **eqdm** tool (see more details below) and it's not necessary to run it exactly on the computer where you plan to set up this demo or on your production server.

-Of course, to perform all the steps below you need to clone / download this repository first and open `{repository-folder}/eqs/js` folder on your hard drive.
+Of course, to perform all the steps below you need to clone/download this repository first and open `{repository-folder}/eqs/js` folder on your hard drive.

 ## Step 1.
-Running sample with the testing data
+Running a sample with the testing data

-This folder contains almost all necessary parts to run and test query builder web-page locally.
+This folder contains almost all necessary parts to run and test the query builder web-page locally.
-It's preconfigured to run over well-known Northwind demo database and already include an API key for the testing account on [SqlQueryBuilder.com](http://sqlquerybuilder.com) web-service (more about it later).
+It's preconfigured to run over the well-known Northwind demo database and already include an API key for the testing account on [SqlQueryBuilder.com](http://sqlquerybuilder.com) web-service (more about it later).

 So, all you need to do is: